dsehsani/Assignment-Decomposition-Agent/README.md

 - Generates a structured list of mini tasks
 - Limits each task to at most 60 minutes
 - Outputs strictly validated JSON using a JSON Schema
+- Saves the generated task plan to a local `plan.json` file (ignored by git)
 - Prints a clean, readable task plan in the terminal

 ## Example output